codio/knowledge/source/instructors/teaching/grading/nbgrader.rst

 Auto-Grade with nbgrader
 ========================
 Codio supports `Jupyter notebook <https://jupyter.org/>`_ auto-grading functionality through `nbgrader <http://nbgrader.readthedocs.io/en/stable/index.html>`_.
 Assignments are created with `Jupyter notebook <https://jupyter.org/>`_ and when the assignment is published to a course, the release version is created for the student.
-If the assignment is updated and reublished, it overwrites all tests and read-only cells with the new version and the release version for the students is updated.
+If the assignment is updated and republished, it overwrites all tests and read-only cells with the new version and the release version for the students is updated.

 When a student submits the assignment by marking the assignment as complete, the assignment is automatically graded.
 However, manual grading is also possible if desired.